Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Implementation Details

-\begin{remark} \citet{chen2021nonlinear} and \citet{su2025estimation} propose using an EM algorithm, a Newton–Raphson-type method that theoretically achieves faster convergence through second-order accuracy.
-However, we recommend using a gradient descent method instead.
-This is because in nonlinear panel models, computing and inverting a high-dimensional Hessian matrix can be not only computationally expensive but also numerically unstable.
-Therefore, we adopt a more robust, albeit slower, gradient-based algorithm. \end{remark}
+\begin{remark} \citet{chen2021nonlinear} propose using an EM algorithm, a Newton-Raphson-type method that theoretically achieves faster convergence through second-order accuracy.
+Despite this potential advantage, implementation of their method requires calculating and inverting a high-dimensional Hessian matrix, which can computationally expensive but also numerically unstable in the studied nonlinear setting.
+Thus, we adopt a more robust, albeit slower, gradient-based algorithm. \end{remark}